Gaur: Taxonomy

-In 2003, the International Commission on Zoological Nomenclature fixed the valid specific name of the wild gaur as the first available name based on the wild population, even though it was antedated by the name for the domestic form.
+In 2003, the International Commission on Zoological Nomenclature fixed the valid specific name of the wild gaur as the first available name based on the wild population, despite being antedated by the name for the domestic form.
 Most authors have adopted the binomial Bos gaurus for the wild species as valid for the taxon.

-In recognition of phenotypic differences between Indian and Southeast Asian gaur zoological specimens, the trinominals Bos gaurus gaurus and Bos gaurus laosiensis are provisionally accepted pending further morphometric and genetic study.
+In recognition of phenotypic differences between zoological specimens of Indian and Southeast Asian gaur, the trinomials Bos gaurus gaurus and Bos gaurus laosiensis are provisionally accepted, pending further morphometric and genetic study.

+Within the genus Bos, the gaur is most closely related to the banteng (Bos javanicus) and the probably now extinct kouprey (Bos sauveli), which are also native to Southeast Asia.
+Relationships of members of the genus Bos based on nuclear genomes after Sinding, et al. 2021.

 Characteristics

-The gaur is the largest extant bovid.
-It is a strong and massively built bovine with a high convex ridge on the forehead between the horns, which protrudes anteriorly, causing a deep hollow in the profile of the upper part of the head.
+The gaur is the largest living bovid.
+It is a strong and massively built bovine with a high convex ridge on the forehead between the horns that protrudes anteriorly, causing a deep hollow in the profile of the upper part of the head.
 There is a prominent ridge on the back.
 The ears are very large.
-In the old bulls, the hair becomes very thin on the back.
+In old bulls, the hair becomes very thin on the back.
 The adult male is dark brown, approaching black in very old individuals.
-The upper part of the head, from above the eyes to the nape of the neck, is ashy grey, or occasionally dirty white.
-The muzzle is pale coloured, and the lower part of the legs are pure white or tan.
-The cows and young bulls are paler, and in some instances have a rufous tinge, which is most marked in groups inhabiting dry and open areas.
-The tail is shorter than in the typical oxen, reaching only to the hocks.
+The upper part of the head, from above the eyes to the nape of the neck, is ashy grey or occasionally dirty white.
+The muzzle is pale coloured, and the lower part of the legs is pure white or tan.
+Cows and young bulls are paler and in some instances have a rufous tinge, which is most marked in groups inhabiting dry and open areas.
+The tail is shorter than in typical oxen, reaching only to the hocks.
 They have a distinct ridge running from the shoulders to the middle of the back; the shoulders may be as much as 12 cm higher than the rump.
 This ridge is caused by the great length of the spinous processes of the vertebrae of the fore-part of the trunk as compared with those of the loins.
 The hair is short, fine and glossy; the hooves are narrow and pointed.